What is Cognitive Behavioral Therapy (CBT)?

 - Protective factors

-The predisposing factors are the external and internal factors that support in developing a problem.
+The predisposing factors are the external and internal factors that support the development of a problem.
 These are the core reasons behind any problematic behavior.

 Precipitating factors are the immediate factors or events that lead to the problem.
 The problem happens as a response to these precipitating factors.